Blockade runners of the American Civil War: Background

-The North refused to recognize either the sovereignty of the Confederacy or its right to issue letters of marque and, two days later, on April 19, Lincoln issued a second proclamation, threatening the Confederacy with a blockade along its coastlines.
-This was part of General Winfield Scott's Anaconda plan, with the blockade to extend along the Atlantic and the Gulf of Mexico coastlines and up into the lower Mississippi River.
+The Union refused to recognize either the sovereignty of the Confederacy or its right to issue letters of marque and, two days later, on April 19, Lincoln issued a second proclamation, threatening the Confederacy with a blockade along its coastlines.
+This was part of General Winfield Scott's Anaconda Plan, with the blockade to extend along the Atlantic and the Gulf of Mexico coastlines and up into the lower Mississippi River.
 Lincoln's proclamation said that any actions against the Union by crews of ships acting under a Confederate letter of marque would be treated as piracy, subject to prosecution, which usually called for the death penalty.
 In response Davis countered with threats of retaliation.
 Britain said that it would not abide by the United States prohibitions in nearby Nassau and its territorial waters.

 Lincoln's proposed blockade was met with mixed criticism among some of his contemporaries.
 Thaddeus Stevens angrily referred to it as "a great blunder and a absurdity", arguing that "we were blockading ourselves" and, in the process, would be recognizing the Confederacy as a belligerent of war.

 Soon after Lincoln announced the blockade, the profitable business of running supplies through the blockade to the Confederacy began.

 At first the Union was slow to establish its blockade, as the task of patrolling thousands of miles (6,000 km) of coastline was enormous.
 Many considered the blockade to be little more than a 'paper blockade'.
 Wilmington, North Carolina, was not blockaded until July 14, 1861, three months after Lincoln's proclamation.

 An enormous naval industry evolved which brought great profits for shipbuilders, shippers, and suppliers alike.
 Throughout the conflict mail was carried also by blockade runners to and from intermediary ports in the West Indies, Nassau, and Bermuda.